American Society of Plastic Surgeons

 Research Year

 Though not required, some medical students may choose to do a research year.
-This optional step in the path to becoming a plastic surgery resident can be a great way to expand your knowledge and clinical experience while also connecting with others who can provide mentorship and help guide you in your career path.
+This optional step on the path to becoming a plastic surgery resident can be a great way to expand your knowledge and clinical experience while also connecting with others who can provide mentorship and guide you in your career.

 Research as a Medical Student: Part 1